Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/6-beginnings-endings.md

 Daar stepped back and admired his newest Brother who stood tall and proud and strong, all weariness gone.
 The *moment* was Daar’s most favorite duty as a Champion and he took every opportunity he got to induct new Brothers.

 Though that time Daar maybe had ulterior motives.
-He needed to see if Fiin was the Brother ‘Back that Daar needed for the Most Biggest Thing…which didn’t distract from the purity and joy of the moment.
+He needed to see if Fiin was the Brother ‘Back that Daar needed for the Most Biggest Thing... which didn’t distract from the purity and joy of the moment.
 Fiin had Become.

 *And I know just how to make Fiin’s year, too.*